06 – Tessera Sanitaria (Medical Insurance)

 Based on their positive experience as to the quality of care, the Rector of another Collegio has recommended the Istituto Dermopatico dell’Immacolata (or IDI).
 It is run by a religious order, the Congregazione dei Figli dell’Immacolata Concezione and is very close to our Collegio.
 While the cost of ticket if any (or co-payment, explained below) is the same as in public hospitals, the waiting period could be shorter and services better.
 Just show them your University ID, and say that you stay at PCF.

-STEP 1: FORMS TO PREPARE TO OBTAIN THE TESSERA SANITARIA (whether first time or renewal)
+STEP 1: FORMS TO PREPARE TO OBTAIN THE TESSERA SANITARIA (whether first time or renewal) – either in pdf or scanned if applying online, or printed if going to the ASL office.

 - Application form which you may print and fill up following this model.